Maximum Annual Loan Limits Chart for Federal Subsidized and Unsubsidized Direct Stafford Loans

 |Maximum Total Debt from Stafford Loans When You Graduate||$31,000 No more than $23,000 of which can be subsidized||$57,500 No more than $23,000 of this amount may be in subsidized loans.||$138,500—No more than $65,500 of this amount may be in subsidized loans.

 The graduate debt limit includes loans received for undergraduate study.

-The subsidized loan cannot be more than the cost of education at one school, minus Expected Family Contribution and other financial aid received.
-The student’s eligibility equals the amount that remains or up to the maximum dollar figure posted in the loan application packet.
-The unsubsidized loans cannot be more than the cost of education at one school, minus other financial aid or up to the maximum dollar figure posted in the loan application.
+The subsidized loan cannot be more than the cost of attendance, minus Expected Family Contribution and other financial aid received.
+The student’s eligibility equals the amount that remains or up to the maximum dollar figure posted in the loan application chart.